salimbenghorbel/crazy-practical/README.md

 Crazyflie hardware practical for the Aerial Robots course at EPFL.

 ## Requirements
 For this practical, you will need your own laptop.
-Bitcraze supports the installation of the Crazyflie Client on Windows, Linux, OS X and Virtual Machines.
+Bitcraze supports the installation of the software on Windows, Linux, OS X and Virtual Machines.
 However, we tested that the installation runs smoothly on:
 1. Windows 10
 2. Ubuntu 16.04